elotroalex/chiens/_texts/translation.md

 - {:.sp} The Woman Reciter.

-- {:.pr.i} The night and misery, comrade, misery and animal consent; the rustling night of slave breaths, dilating on the steps of the Christophorus, the great sea of miseries and dividends, the great sea of black blood, the great swell of sugar cane, the great ocean of horrors and desolation.
+- {:.pr.i} The night and misery, comrade, misery and animal consent; the rustling night of enslaved breathing, dilating by the steps of the Christophorus, the great sea of miseries and dividends, the great sea of black blood, the great swell of sugarcane, the great ocean of horrors and desolation.
 - {:.i2} In the end, there is, in the end ...

 *(She covers her eyes.)*

 - {:.sp} The Man Reciter *(in a scathing voice.)*

-- {:.pr.i} In the end, let me tell you, what I see in the end: in the end ... ah yes, at the very end: the fall of Europe, to end as the runny shit of chomping ghouls, its limping haunted by devils, its insolence crushed by prayers, and, on its wounds, the pepper of my laughter and the salt of my tears.
+- {:.pr.i} In the end, let me tell you what I see in the end: in the end ... ah yes, at the very end: the fall of Europe, landing on the runny shit of chomping ghouls, its limping haunted by devils, its insolence crushed by prayers, and, on its wounds, the pepper of my laughter and the salt of my tears.

 ---